Our fresh Aussie Banana migration

 • Niacin

-Bananas are also ideal for school lunches as they’re easy to peel and don’t require refrigeration.
+Fresh bananas are also ideal for school lunches as they’re easy to peel and don’t require refrigeration.
 Bananas are the perfect snack for active teenagers who often need 4-5 snacks a day.
 Unlike their super-sugary, super-processed competitors, bananas are bursting with natural ingredients that keep teenagers full of energy all day long..

-Peel good with our 100% Aussie grown bananas.
+Peel good with our 100% Australian Bananas

 Our Aussie first supplier policy means we’ll always source our fresh produce from local farms whenever we can.
 That’s why 97% of our entire fresh produce range is Australian grown.
 Grab a bunch in store and support Aussie farmers today.

-Where do they migrate from?
+Where do ALDI's bananas come from?

 We get bananas from growers in every state, with farms in the same regions that supply other supermarkets.

-How many different bananas are there?
+How many different types of bananas are there?

 There are more than 500 different types of bananas in the world!
 In Australia, Cavendish are the most popular.
 It’s known for its smooth, creamy texture and thin peel.